janaSunrise/nextjs-quickstart-template/README.md

 ### Linting and styling

-This project has ESLint, Prettier, SCSS linting setup for code, This code has been linted now, and you're free to use it or remove it as per your need.
+This project has SCSS for styling and ESLint, Prettier, SCSS linting setup for code, This code has been linted now, and you're free to use it or remove it as per your need.

 ### Structure